Croatia in the Eurovision Song Contest 2013: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2013, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2013, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Croatia was placed into the first semi-final, to be held on 14 May 2013, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2013 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Ukraine was set to perform in position 7, following the entry from Slovenia and before the entry from Denmark.

 The two semi-finals were broadcast in Croatia on HRT 2 and the final was broadcast on HRT 1, while the first semi-final and final were also broadcast via radio on HR 2.
 All broadcasts featured commentary by Duško Ćurlić.
 The Croatian spokesperson, who announced the Croatian votes during the final, was Uršula Tolj.